30 June 2011

 and to move Elizabeth's head to Virginia's cabinet.
 Here's my new little corner of the family room (complete with cat post and, of course, cat).

-Well, it seems like a miracle to me, anyway.
+The Miracle: Well, it seems like a miracle to me, anyway.
 As long as I was fiddling with my old machines I decided to try out some of the wonderful attachment feet that go along with them.
 Elizabeth came without feet, apart from the basic presser foot, so I bought a box for her on ebay.
 The ruffler is the most elaborate little gadget I've ever seen, but the most mysterious little critter in the box was this one:

 Fortunately, it has a part number on it, and a little googling took me to Susan's lovely blog Spare Time (for Sewing), where in 2010 she demonstrated the Multi-Slotted Binder.
 So I bumbled around with it for a bit, shoved some scraps of fabric through it, and did this!